pni-lab/connattractor/docs/01-paper.md

 Further analysis in study 1 showed that connectome-based Hopfield models accurately reconstructed multiple characteristics of true resting-state data.

-First, the CHNN projection accounted for a substantial amount of variance in the real resting-state fMRI data in study 1 (mean $R^2=0.399$) and generalized well to out-of-sample data (study 2)
+First, the FCHN projection accounted for a substantial amount of variance in the real resting-state fMRI data in study 1 (mean $R^2=0.399$) and generalized well to out-of-sample data (study 2)
 (mean $R^2=0.396$)  ({numref}`rest-validity`E).
-Remarkably, the explained variance of the CHNN projection significantly exceeded that of a PCA performed directly on the real resting-state fMRI data itself ($R^2=0.37$ and $0.364$ for in- and out-of-sample analyses).
+Remarkably, the explained variance of the FCHN projection significantly exceeded that of a PCA performed directly on the real resting-state fMRI data itself ($R^2=0.37$ and $0.364$ for in- and out-of-sample analyses).

-Second, CHNN analyses accurately reconstruct true resting state brain state dynamics.
-During stochastic relaxation, the CHNN model spends approximately three-quarters of the time on the basis of the first two attractor states, with an equal distribution between them.
+Second, FCHN analyses accurately reconstruct true resting state brain state dynamics.
+During stochastic relaxation, the FCHN model spends approximately three-quarters of the time on the basis of the first two attractor states, with an equal distribution between them.
 The remaining one-quarter of the time is spent on the basis of the second pair of attractor states, also equally distributed.
-To test whether we see similar state occupancy ratios in real resting state data, we obtained normalized and cleaned mean timeseries in $m=122$ regions from all participants in study 1 and calculated the attractor state of each time-frame via the CHNN model.
+To test whether we see similar state occupancy ratios in real resting state data, we obtained normalized and cleaned mean timeseries in $m=122$ regions from all participants in study 1 and calculated the attractor state of each time-frame via the FCHN model.
 We observed strikingly similar temporal occupancies to those predicted by the model ($\Chi^2$-test with the null hypothesis of uniform occupancies: p<0.00001, {numref}`rest-validity`B).

-Third, CHNNs successfully reproduce fine-grained details of the bimodal distribution observed in the real resting-state fMRI data when projected onto the CHNN projection ({numref}`rest-validity`F and {numref}`attractors`E), suggesting that brain dynamics are governed by a limited number of attractor states that emerge from the flow of activity across functional connectivity networks.
+Third, FCHNs successfully reproduce fine-grained details of the bimodal distribution observed in the real resting-state fMRI data when projected onto the FCHN projection ({numref}`rest-validity`F and {numref}`attractors`E), suggesting that brain dynamics are governed by a limited number of attractor states that emerge from the flow of activity across functional connectivity networks.

-Finally, during the stochastic relaxation procedure, CHNNs were found to generate regional time series that preserve the covariance structure of the real functional connectome used for network initialization.
+Finally, during the stochastic relaxation procedure, FCHNs were found to generate regional time series that preserve the covariance structure of the real functional connectome used for network initialization.
 This important result indicates that a dynamic system in which activity flows across nodes of a complex network inevitably "leaks" its underlying structure into the activity time series, providing a high level of construct validity for the